D-blip1/FULL-STACK-WEBDEVELOPMENT/README.md

 01 - About me page : This small project is primarily built using HTML, with minimal use of CSS.

 02 - It's a form page primarily built using HTML, with minimal use of CSS.

+03 - It's question and answers based on Variables (var, let, const) and Data Types.